 But which don’t cost what those cars do.

 At $27k-ish — what you can expect to pay for a nicely equipped Tiggy SE with 4Motion all-wheel-drive — you’ve bought yourself a deal.
 At $38k-ish… you’ve got a really nice vehicle.
 But you could have bought an equally nice one (BMW X1) but with the status of a prestige badge tossed into the bargain.

 Well, I cry out for it.

-And why not?
+Why not?
 The Golf — which is kin to the Tiggy — is available with VW’s superb TDI four cylinder turbo-diesel, which returns 30 city and 42 highway in the Golf wrapper.
-In the heavier Tiggy, the TDI’s numbers would be lower.
+In the heavier Tiggy, the TDI’s numbers would probably be lower.
 But they’d still be spectacular — probably best in class.
 As would the tow rating.
 The gas Tiggy’s 2,200 pound max is good — better than the typical 1,500 pound rating of many small crossovers (both the Kia Sportage and the Mazda CX-5 max out at 2,000 pounds).
 But with a high-torque diesel up front, the Tiggy could probably pull at least 3,500 pounds; maybe more.

 Arguably, a diesel in the Tiggy makes more sense than in the Golf.
 It — the Tiggy — is a crossover SUV, after all.